refinedmods/refinedstorage/.github/ISSUE_TEMPLATE.md

 - Forge:
 - Refined Storage:

+Does this issue occur on a server? [yes/no]

 #### If a (crash)log is relevant for this issue, link it here:

 [pastebin/gist/etc link here]